What is an NPA loan?

 What are the options for Borrowers?

-- Re-structure of NPA Account: Borrower can apply for restructuring of his loan, restructuring allows some additional years for repayment while other facilities remain the same or are modified accordingly.
-This will be the best tool for handling the NPA situations as this prevents the borrower from paying the whole amount in a lump sum manner.
+- Re-structure of NPA Account: Borrower can apply for restructuring of his loan, restructuring allows some additional years for repayment, while other facilities remain the same or are modified accordingly.
+This will be the best tool for handling the NPA situations, as this prevents the borrower from paying the whole amount in a lump sum manner.

 - Re-finance of NPA Account or NPA Loan: When a borrower lacks sufficient funds to clear their NPA account liability, they can explore NPA finance options to resolve the issue.
 This involves taking a new loan to pay off the outstanding NPA account.
 A new lender steps in, directly paying the previous bank on behalf of the borrower, closing the NPA account entirely.
 The borrower then starts a fresh repayment plan with the new lender.

-The Key Benefits of NPA Loan
+The Key Benefits of these Loans:

-- Complete closure of previous NPA account
+- Complete closure of the previous NPA account

 - Get rid of all legal & financial issues associated with it